nextcashtech/bitcoin/README.md

 With it I hope to try performance improvements and to also add security to Bitcoin through more diverse implementations.

+Keep in mind it is still in early development and needs many performance improvements, code cleanup, and tests.

+Currently it can perform and IBD (Initial Block Download), validate and propagate transactions and blocks, and stay in sync with the Bitcoin Cash chain.

+There are many features yet to be added including SPV (Simplified Payment Verification) support, RPC (Remote Procedure Call), and indexing of addresses for balance/transaction lookups.

 Please feel free to send comments.